Male Hypogonadism in Children

 Diagnosis of Male Hypogonadism in Children

 Diagnosis of male hypogonadism in children is often suspected based on developmental abnormalities or delayed puberty but requires confirmation by testing, including measurement of testosterone, LH, and FSH.
-LH, and especially FSH, levels are more sensitive than testosterone levels, especially for detecting primary hypogonadism.
-Testing should be done in the morning and requires pediatric-specific assays (often labeled as ultrasensitive or immunochemiluminometric [ICMA]).
+LH, and especially FSH.
+FSH levels are more sensitive than testosterone levels, which can vary day-to-day, especially for detecting primary hypogonadism (1).
+Testing should be performed in the morning and requires pediatric-specific assays (often labeled as ultrasensitive or immunochemiluminometric [ICMA]).

 LH and FSH levels also help determine whether hypogonadism is primary or secondary:

-High levels, even with low-normal testosterone levels, indicate primary hypogonadism.
+• High levels, even with low-normal testosterone levels, indicate primary (hypergonadotropic) hypogonadism.

-Levels that are low or lower than expected for the testosterone level indicate secondary hypogonadism.
+• Levels that are low or lower than expected for the testosterone level indicate secondary (hypogonadotropic) hypogonadism.

 In boys with short stature, delayed pubertal development, low testosterone, and low FSH and LH levels may indicate constitutional delay.
 Unlike constitutional delay, in which there is a transient decrease in these hormones that normalizes with time, the gonadotropins and testosterone do not normalize with time in hypogonadism.

 Although serum LH and FSH levels are pulsatile, testing can be valuable.
 Puberty begins when GnRH secretion increases and serum LH rises disproportionately to FSH.
 Early in puberty, early morning levels are preferred.
-Serum LH levels are usually below 0.2 mIU/mL (0.2 units/L) before puberty and range from 2 to 12 mIU/mL (2 to 12 units/L) during later stages of puberty and into adulthood.
+Serum LH levels are usually below 0.2 to 0.3 mIU/mL (0.2 to 0.3 units/L) before puberty and range from 2 to 12 mIU/mL (2 to 12 units/L) during later stages of puberty and into adulthood.
 Serum FSH levels are usually < 3 mIU/mL (< 3 units/L) before puberty and fluctuate between 5 and 10 mIU/mL (5 and 10 units/L) during the second half of puberty and into adulthood.
+There is no specific threshold between prepubertal and pubertal FSH values, but typically levels > 20 mIU/ml (20 units/L) are seen in primary gonadal insufficiency.

-Measurement of inhibin B and anti-müllerian hormone levels can help assess gonadal function in boys with suspected hypogonadism (1, 2).
+Measurement of inhibin B and anti-müllerian hormone levels can help assess gonadal function in boys with suspected hypogonadism, both primary and secondary (3, 4).
 Both are functional markers of Sertoli cells, which play an important role in spermatogenesis and account for the majority of testicular growth before puberty.
 Unlike LH and FSH, these markers are easily measured before puberty.
-For older boys with delayed puberty and suspected secondary hypogonadism, low levels of inhibin B, which normally rise at puberty, are more suggestive of secondary hypogonadism than constitutional delay.
+For boys with delayed puberty and suspected secondary hypogonadism, low levels of inhibin B, which normally rise at puberty, are more suggestive of secondary hypogonadism than constitutional delay.
+Anti-müllerian hormone levels are more helpful in the detection of functional testicular tissue during infancy (eg, cryptorchidism) but are less useful in evaluations of older males with delayed puberty as levels decline due to suppression from androgens.

-The human chorionic gonadotropin (hCG) stimulation test is done to assess the presence and secretory ability of testicular tissue.
+The human chorionic gonadotropin (hCG) stimulation test is performed to assess the presence and secretory ability of testicular tissue.
 Multiple protocols exist.
-In one protocol, a one-time dose of hCG 100 units/kg IM is given. hCG stimulates Leydig cells, as does LH, with which it shares a structural subunit, and stimulates testicular production of testosterone.
-Testosterone levels should double after 3 to 4 days.
+In one protocol, a one-time dose of hCG 100 units/kg IM is given.
+Because hCG stimulates Leydig cells to produce testosterone (as does LH, with which it shares a structural subunit), testosterone levels should double after 3 to 4 days.

 Diagnosis references

-1. Varimo T, Miettinen PJ, Känsäkoski J, et al: Congenital hypogonadotropic hypogonadism, functional hypogonadotropism or constitutional delay of growth and puberty?
+3. 3.
+Varimo T, Miettinen PJ, Känsäkoski J, et al. Congenital hypogonadotropic hypogonadism, functional hypogonadotropism or constitutional delay of growth and puberty?
 An analysis of a large patient series from a single tertiary center.
-Hum Reprod 32(1):147-153, 2017. doi: 10.1093/humrep/dew294
+Hum Reprod.
+2017;32(1):147-153. doi: 10.1093/humrep/dew294

 Treatment of Male Hypogonadism in Children

-Cryptorchidism is corrected early to obviate concerns about cancer developing in later adulthood and to prevent testicular torsion.
+Cryptorchidism is corrected early (within the first year of life) to reduce concerns about cancer developing in later adulthood and to prevent testicular torsion.
+Surgical repositioning of testis or testes into the scrotum may reduce the potential for infertility but does not eliminate it (1).

 For secondary hypogonadism, any underlying pituitary or hypothalamic disorder is treated.
 Overall, the goal is to provide androgen replacement starting with a low dose and progressively increasing the dose over 18 to 24 months.
 Treatment is started at an appropriate age for normal onset of puberty, often around 12 years of age.

 Patients with Prader-Willi syndrome may be treated with human growth hormone in addition to gonadal hormone replacement.
-Several studies have shown these treatment regimens are beneficial for growth, body composition, and improved motor development.
+Several studies have shown these treatment regimens are beneficial for growth, body composition, and improved motor development (7, 8).

 Key Points

-In secondary male hypogonadism, congenital or acquired disorders of the hypothalamus or pituitary cause gonadotropin deficiency and failure to stimulate normal testes; this must be differentiated from constitutional delay.
+• In secondary male hypogonadism, congenital or acquired disorders of the hypothalamus or pituitary cause gonadotropin deficiency and failure to stimulate normal testes; secondary male hypogonadism must be differentiated from constitutional delay.

-Diagnose by measurement of testosterone, luteinizing hormone, and follicle-stimulating hormone levels.
+• Diagnose androgen deficiency by measurement of testosterone, luteinizing hormone, and follicle-stimulating hormone levels.